TheFes/HA-configuration/include/integrations/packages/google_cast/docs/google_home_event.md

 #### 🔴 BREAKING

-* Integrated in the Google Home Resume package
+* Integrated into the Google Home Resume package, update according to the [instructions](../readme.md#setup-instructions)

 #### 🌟 Improvements

-* Improvements in templates
+* Template improvements
+* More use of YAML anchors

-Older changes can be found [here](https://github.com/TheFes/HA-configuration/blob/main/include/integrations/packages/google_cast/docs/changelog_google_home_event.md)
+Older changes can be found [here](changelog_google_home_event.md)

+# Prerequisites

+1. The [Google Home Resume package](../readme.md) needs to be installed.

-# How to start the script
+# How to use the script

 There are 5 fields which can be set while running the script.
 *Description of fields:*